 Referring to the duty of engineering professionals to acquire and wisely use their knowledge and skills, this principle refers to acting with care, identifying risks and mitigating them, and not knowingly misleading other parties.
 It also speaks to the requirement to perform services only within areas of current competence, to keep knowledge and skills up to date and to assist in the development of engineering knowledge and skills in others.

 Engineering professionals, as essential to their duty, must work to understand the issues raised by engineering in society.
 They must promote equality and diversity, they must promote understanding within the general public of the benefits and positive impact of engineering achievements, while always being truthful, striving for objectivity, and challenging policies that cause professional concern.

 The Engineers Board of Kenya is the statutory body responsible for producing and enforcing the Code of Ethics and Conduct for Engineers.
-The code is prescriptive, regulating the conduct and ethics of registered engineers and firms in the east African country.
+The code is prescriptive, regulating the conduct and ethics of registered engineers and firms in the East African country.
 The code is underpinned by three fundamental principles and seven fundamental canons.
-Following this, a number of obligations and eleven further items are stipulated.
+Following this, several obligations and eleven further items are stipulated.